target/cloudpunch/docs/getting_started.md

     - requests - handles API calls to master server
     - xmltodict - modifies the jmeter XML file
     - gunicorn - runs as a web server for jmeter tests
-    - kafka-python - sends test metrics to Kafka
+    - kafka - sends test metrics to Kafka

 ## CloudPunch Installation